Last Updated on September 14, 2023

 This article contains a comprehensive list of local, national and international high school Art competitions for students aged 13–18 years.
 It is regularly updated with painting, drawing, design, sculpture, video, architecture and fashion design competitions from around the world and focuses on those that offer significant prizes, fame or glory.

 Competitions can be a goldmine for Art students, offering money, scholarships, product vouchers, overseas trips, promotional opportunities and other prizes.
-With digital submissions common, those in disadvantaged countries can often compete on an equal footing, winning prizes that convert handsomely to a local currency.
+With international digital submissions often permitted, students can win prizes that convert handsomely to a local currency.
 As well as the monetary benefits, prizes and awards can provide excellent fodder for university applications or CVs/resumes.
 The fame and social media attention garnered from a winning entry can also be just what is needed to launch a creative career.

 CASE STUDY: Shania McDonagh, from Mount St. Michael Secondary School, was awarded €1,500 for coming first place in the Texaco Children’s Art Competition.
 Her work became a viral sensation, featured on popular websites such as the Irish Times, Yahoo, Huffington Post, Buzzfeed, ViralNova, Collossal and Bored Panda.
-Her winning pencil drawing was shared on Facebook over 100,000 times and reached a much larger number of admirers and potential fans.
-‘Shania McDonagh‘ is now a frequently searched in Google, as well as the phrase ‘Shania McDonagh art for sale‘.
+Her winning pencil drawing was shared on Facebook over 100,000 times and was viewed by an even larger number of people.
+‘Shania McDonagh‘ is now a frequently searched term in Google, as well as the phrase ‘Shania McDonagh art for sale‘.
 (To capitalise on this publicity that results from winning a competition, we recommend that keen Art students create their own website to promote their work and grow their fanbase – especially if you are hoping to establish a career in a creative field).

 Feel the fear and do it anyway